WASHINGTON STATE - HOSPITAL MANDATORY REORTING GUIDE

 Citation: Wash.
 Rev. Code § 70.41.440.

-Attorney Notes: Creates a law‑enforcement notice trail relevant to reconstructing timelines and assessing institutional response.
+Attorney Notes: Creates a law-enforcement documentation trail relevant to reconstructing institutional knowledge and response timing.

 Category 4 — Communicable Diseases